New Guidelines on Introducing Kids to Peanut Early, and When to Allergy Test

 The second guideline is aimed at the group of babies who have mild to moderate eczema and would be at a slightly higher risk of developing peanut allergy when compared to the general population.
 Therefore the recommendations are that parents introduce peanut at about six months, if the child is already eating solid foods and is developmentally ready.

-While the LEAP study didn’t specifically research this category of kids, the expert panel concluded that early introduction of peanut could provide protection against the development of allergies.
-However, on balance these kids should be able to have the first introduction at home, without testing first.
+While the LEAP study didn’t specifically research this category of kids, the expert panel concluded that early introduction of peanut could provide protection against the development of this allergy.
+On balance, these kids should be able to have the first introduction at home, without testing first.